NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 At the beginning of the simulation, _survivors_ position themselves on predetermined coordinates in the map.
 If they are near a fire, they become survivors _in-need_ of assistance; otherwise, they are considered normal _survivors_.

 Survivors _in-need_ cannot move, and if they are not assisted within a certain time period $T_v$, they become casualties.
-However, if they receive assistance within the time period, they are considered safe.
+However, if they receive assistance within the time period, they become safe.
 This behavior is modeled by setting bounds on the _survivor_'s clock.
 When the time period $T_v$ is exceeded, the model transitions to the `Dead` state.
 In both cases, the survivors leave the simulation, freeing the map cell they were occupying.

-Other _survivors_ who are not near a fire default to moving towards an exit, following their designated _moving policy_.
+Other _survivors_ who are not near a fire, default to moving towards an exit, following their designated _moving policy_.
 This movement can stop in three cases:
 - If they move within a one-cell range of an exit, they become safe and leave the simulation, freeing the map cell they were occupying.
 - If they receive an instruction from a _drone_ to directly assist someone _in-need_ or call a _first-responder_, they stop targeting an exit and start following the instruction.
 In both cases, the survivor reaching the new target is modeled by waiting for a duration equal to the distance to the target, rather than actually moving in the map.
 Although this does not accurately model the simulated scenario, particularly the interaction between moving agents in the map, it is necessary to keep the model simple and maintain acceptable verification times.
 - When they have no available moves.
 This could be due to the map topology blocking the survivor's path or the moving policy not allowing any moves.
 For example, the `DIRECT` moving policies presented earlier can potentially lead to a survivor being stuck in a loop where moving around an obstacle frees the previous cell, which is then reselected.
 We deemed these cases acceptable because we considered it reasonable for the map topology to present challenges and for civilians to struggle in finding the proper path.